cfpb/consumerfinance.gov/docs/wagtail-pages.md

 and correspond to the tabs that appear across the top of the edit view for pages in the Wagtail admin.

-The base Wagtail `Page` class and the [`v1.models.base.CFGOVPage` class](https://github.com/cfpb/cfgov-refresh/blob/master/cfgov/v1/models/base.py#L60) defines a specific set of panels to which all fields should be added:
+The base Wagtail `Page` class and the [`v1.models.base.CFGOVPage` class](https://github.com/cfpb/cfgov-refresh/blob/master/cfgov/v1/models/base.py#L60) define a specific set of panels to which all fields should be added:

 - `content_panels`:
   For page body content.